MLLMs-Augmented Visual-Language Representation Learning: Statistics of Words in MLLMs

 \section{Statistics of Words in MLLMs}

-We count the most commonly used words in captions generated using different MLLMs in Fig.~\ref{fig:commonly_words}.
+We count the most commonly used words in captions generated using different MLLMs in Figure~\ref{fig:commonly_words}.
 The different distributions of these MLLMs on common words also imply the diversity of generated captions.